 The Best Wainscoting Wallpaper: Beadboard

-Beadboard wallpaper is not only inexpensive, quick and super easy to install, but it looks better than the real thing.
-Beadboad panels are subject to large gaps, especially if your drywall isn’t perfectly level.
+Beadboard wallpaper is not only inexpensive, quick, and super easy to install, but it looks better than the real thing.
+Beadboard panels are subject to large gaps, especially if your drywall isn’t perfectly level.
 Because of the flexible nature of paintable beadboard wallpaper, you never see seams and the painted finish makes it look like the real thing!
 Once you use this miracle wallpaper on your first project, you’ll find several other creative uses for beadboard wallpaper to add vintage character to your whole house!

 I love to hear your thoughts and questions!
 Scroll down to leave a comment and I WILL reply! ❤️